martin-eden/willy/ReadMe.markdown

 # Project history and status

-  As all my projects, I do changes when I have mood for this or inspiration.
+  As for all of my projects, I do changes when I have mood for this or inspiration.

   First four-wheels rover (3 or 4 incarnations) was made in 2016 in